kudobuilder/kudo/keps/0031-namespace-management.md

 ## Notes

 1. It is important to note that cross namespace management of `ownerReferences` are not supported in Kubernetes.
 [Owners and dependents documentation](https://kubernetes.io/docs/concepts/workloads/controllers/garbage-collection/#owners-and-dependents) explicitly states that this is "disallowed by design".
-1. It is unclear if we can delete a namespace, if we plan to manage this, then I would expect that we annotate or label the namespace as being managed by KUDO augmenting any manifest provided by the operator developer (which would need to be considered on a deepcopy)
+1. It is unclear if we can delete a namespace, if we plan to manage this, then I would expect that we annotate or label the namespace as being managed by KUDO augmenting any manifest provided by the operator developer (which would need to be considered on a deepcopy).
+At a future time, we can consider the deletion of namespaces by KUDO for namespaces it created and for which is absent of any operators.
+That is not part of this current KEP.
 1. Work Group Meeting on topic was recorded with details on the [community meeting notes](https://docs.google.com/document/d/19qveqaG5O4o1MouJmy2B23B2ehioAe8zGz3GgTJgRlI/edit#)

 ## Alternatives